 “Hip-hop culture used to say that if you couldn’t afford art school, you had to invent your own art,” says Alice Pasquini, aka Alicè, as she stands in front of a mural covering a dark wall in the parking lot of Bologna’s train station.
 The piece is by Daim (Mirko Reisser), a German artist famous for his 3D lettering.

 Celebrated or stigmatized, wanted or not, legal or illegal, graffiti and murals have become part of the urban fabric in the cities where we live.
 Street art, born in New York, has since spread across the globe.
 In Italy, one of the first cities to embrace the movement was Bologna.
-We spoke to Alicè, an Italian street artist, set designer, and illustrator, who guided us through the city’s street art scene as part of Ford Italia’s initiative.
+We spoke to Alicè, an Italian street artist, set designer, and illustrator, who guided us through the city’s street art scene in a city tour organised to present (to the press) the new Ford Puma in Italy.

 Born and raised in Rome, Alicè has taken her art worldwide, from Italy to São Paulo, Hong Kong, and beyond.
 But she’s also left her mark here, in the heart of the Emilia region.